 But though Stewart’s transformation into Diana is compelling and more than a little thrilling, there’s more to be excited here than just casting.
 For one thing, Spencer will be photographed by genius cinematographer Claire Mathon, best-known for her work in Céline Sciamma’s Portrait of a Lady On Fire.
 This means Princess Diana’s most intimate moments and decisions will be captured and retold through a woman's lens.
 And that’s not all: Jacqueline Durran, who designed the Oscar-winning costumes Greta Gerwig’s Little Women (among so many others favorites) will be in charge of recreating and perfecting some of Diana’s most iconic looks, while Radiohead’s Johnny Greenwood, responsible for Phantom Thread’s perfect score (which I am listening to as I write this), will be composing original music for the film.

 The cast and crew have just wrapped filming in Germany, and are moving to the UK for the final stretch.
-The movie is tentatively scheduled for an autumn 2021 release, ahead of the 25th anniversary of Diana’s death in August 2022.
+The movie is tentatively scheduled for a fall 2021 release, ahead of the 25th anniversary of Diana’s death in August 2022.
 In the meantime, might I suggest the 2017 documentary, Diana: In Her Own Words?